cxl07/cxl07.github.io/index.md

 ## An Introduction of NeuralCoref and Coreference

-Coreference resolustion is to find all the expressions that refer to the same person or thing in a text.
-It is an important part in Natural Language Processing to help interprete the text correctly and estimate the relative importance of different subjects and pronouns.
+Coreference resolusion is to find all the expressions that refer to the same person or thing in a text.
+It is an important part in Natural Language Processing for semantic understanding that recognizes the corresponded entities among sentences and estimate the relative importance of different subjects and pronouns.
+The algorithm of coreference resolution for different languages could differ based upon the grammars and application circumstances.

-NeuralCoref is a pipeline extension for spaCy 2.1+ which annotates and resolves coreference clusters using a neural network.
-NeuralCoref is production-ready, integrated in spaCy's NLP pipeline and extensible to new training datasets.

-For a brief introduction to coreference resolution and NeuralCoref, please refer to our blog post.
-NeuralCoref is written in Python/Cython and comes with a pre-trained statistical model for English only.
+NeuralCoref is a pipeline extension for spaCy 2.1+.
+It is explicitly developed to annotate and resolve coreference clusters.
+NeuralCoref is production-ready, integrated in spaCy's NLP pipeline and extensible to new training datasets and languages.
+For a brief introduction to coreference resolution and NeuralCoref, please refer to [huggingface blog post](https://github.com/huggingface/neuralcoref).
+NeuralCoref is written in Python/Cython and comes with a pre-trained statistical model for English only and here we introduce its application for Chinese NLP.
+NerualCoref is a python-based library for coreference resolution, the other commonly used library (applicable to Chinese) is a JAVA based [Standford CoreNLP](https://stanfordnlp.github.io/CoreNLP/).

 ## Training Environment Configuration